-To ensure our health system is clinically and financially sustainable, we must continue our drive to provide the right care, at the right time and in the right place.
+To ensure our health system is clinically and financially sustainable, we must provide the right care and support, at the right time and in the right place.

 Savings will be made not in dollars terms, but in terms of costs avoided through more effective utilisation of the resources available and reduced demand for services.